valancej/NIST-SP-800-190/README.md

 ## 4.5 Host Countermeasures

-This section can be achieved with network tools, active directory, and human input/controls.
+This section can be achieved with Network Tools, Active Directory, and human input/controls.
 No use for Anchore here.

 ## Conclusion